tobnie/human_planning_horizon/README.md

 ## Plots

-Plots are located in ``analysis/imgs/``. **Since I have made a lot of changes to the way data is saved or loaded, not every method for creating plots may work as expected and might need some fixes and tweaks**.
+Plots are located in ``analysis/imgs/``. **Since I have made a lot of changes to the way data is saved or loaded, not every method for creating plots may work as expected and might need some fixes or tweaks**.